jserot/ssde/README.md

 ### Credits

-This project was inspired by some code written by A. Deterne and L. Malka.
+The initial project was inspired by some code written by A. Deterne and L. Malka.

+The project uses the [QGV](https://github.com/nbergont/qgv) library, which is no longer supported, with some minor modifications and bug fixes.